Lesson 2 of 8 - grow effective thinking and communication skills

 Are you a visual person?
 Do you know someone who is?
 Common alternatives are kinesthetic (touch-and-action oriented) and aural or audible (sound-oriented).

-The other level of "making sense" of the world seems more primitive, It may lack word-symbols and "reasoning" like a newborn infant does.
-It reacts to perceived information (stimuli) via a fluid mix of vaguely felt hunches, intuitions, instincts, dreams, senses, ("I sense you're angery now") and/or knowings.
+The other level of "making sense" of the world seems more primitive.
+It may lack word-symbols and "reasoning" like a newborn infant does.
+It reacts to perceived information (stimuli) via a fluid mix of vaguely felt hunches, intuitions, instincts, dreams, senses, ("I sense you're angry now") and/or knowings.
 These form the mysterious province of our unconscious mind.
 It can be thought of as a crisis-backup system to help us survive when we're not consciously thinking "too well."

-Distraction-free meditation and our learned vocabulary can help us consciously discern and identify (attach word-labels to) some feelings, hunches, and instincts.
+Distraction-free meditation and our learned vocabulary can help us consciously discern and identify some feelings, hunches, and instincts.
 Doing so adds them to the database your conscious mind uses to define, rank, and instruct your body to fill your current needs ("I feel thirsty.
 I need to stop reading and drink something.")
 There seems to be a time lag for some of us: our unconscious mind/body can "know" what we need before our conscious mind "makes sense of things."
 Do you ever experience that?

 Premises

-If these simplistic ideas are true, then see how you feel about these proposals...
+See how you feel about these proposals...

-Your thinking is a semi-automatic, organic (mental + physical + spiritual + emotional) pro-cess that combines conscious and unconscious "decoding" (sense-making) of the cease-less information from your five or six senses, using (a) several mental "data bases," and (b) learned information-processing rules.
+Your thinking is a semi-automatic, organic (mental + physical + spiritual + emotional) process that combines conscious and unconscious "decoding" (sense-making) of the ceaseless information from your five or six senses, using (a) several mental "data bases," and (b) learned information-processing rules.

 "Semi-automatic" suggests that your conscious mind can control some of your thinking process, just as you can learn to change your breathing, sleeping, and eating habits.
 This implies that you can learn to improve the effectiveness of your thinking, within limits.
 Do you agree?